 The UPLifting Guidebook Project sprouted from this amazing journey.
-This is a mission to provide guidance to families so they can support independence for their adult with Down syndrome.
+This is a mission to provide guidance to families so they can support the independence of their adult with Down syndrome.
 The Project is determined to provide inspiring family stories and useable tips for families, regardless of where they are in the process.

 Independence is defined differently for everyone.
 For some, it may focus on personal hygiene, for others living in a group home, still others dream of going to a college program or having their own apartment.
-But what is clear, is that each of us needs to develop a long term plan with our loved one with Down syndrome at the center of the process.
+But what is clear, is that each of us needs to develop a long-term plan with our loved one with Down syndrome at the center of the process.

 The UPLifting Guidebook Project is gathering information from parents, doctors, living facilities, and individuals with Down syndrome so we can help in your journey.

 Please subscribe to our website to get more updates and information along the way.
 If you would like to participate in a family interview or share your concerns and needs during our 2020 research phase, please let me know.